 Red flags: vague answers about case volume, no before/after examples, or no anesthesiology oversight for moderate-to-complex cases.

-• How many of this procedure do you perform each year?
+• How many of these procedures do you perform each year?

-• What are my anesthesia options and who will monitor me?
+• What anesthesia options do I have, and who will monitor me?

 • Can I see before/after photos and patient reviews?